StephanieH20/Processing-Projects/README.md

-These are some of the Processing projects I made in high school and college.
-Watch the videos or download and run the files on Processing to see what they do.
+These are some of the Processing projects I made during high school and college.
+Each project should have a small video demo.

-My personal favorites are Path Finder, Differential Surfing, and Curve Shortening.
+If you're short on time, I'd recommend checking out my favorites: Path Finder, Differential Surfing, Curve Shortening.